Dog Registration & Information

 Payment can also be made online or at one of our library service centres or Martinborough office.

 Forms must be returned to Council, signed and dated, before tag(s) can be issued.
+Once we have received the signed and dated form as well as payment, tags will be issued by post.

 If you have paid online, you can also return your completed form via post to: